lukasbob/Tooltip-Toolbox/README.markdown

 * Full control over timing

 ##Positioning options:
+* Horizontal positioning:
 	* left - to the left of the target element
 	* right - to the right of the target element
 	* flushLeft - The left edge of the tooltip is flush with the left edge of the target element
 	* flushRight - The right edge of the tooltip is flush with the right edge of the target element
 	* center - horizontally centered with the target element
+	* absCenter - centered on screen
+* Vertical positioning:
 	* above - above the target element
 	* below - below the target element
 	* flushTop - the top edge of the tooltip is vertically aligned with the top edge of the target element
 	* flushBottom - the bottom edge of the tooltip is aligned with the bottom edge of the target element
 	* center - vertically aligned with the target element
 	* absCenter - centered on screen